Electronic Dust Series

-Below video (Rod Connector Remix) was created with three rod connectors files (y245 length45thicker, 4 way cross connector 11, Rod 90/18) that are a remix from the original (Every Rod Connector 3.0) which is available through ‘Thingiverse’ on-line.
+“Connector” was created with three rod connectors files (y245 length45thicker, 4 way cross connector 11, Rod 90/18) that are a remix from the original (Every Rod Connector 3.0) which is available through ‘Thingiverse’ on-line.
 It is an example of how anyone can contribute to an existing file for slightly different purposes, and also share them to be altered, and used.
-These files are downloaded and 3D printed in plastic as a two-part mold.
-Then, these two parts are taped together and filled with my wet mixture of ceramic materials.
-It will then de-molded, dried and fired around 1000 -1200ºC (cone 06-6).
-These pieces are solid when they are fired.
-After the firing, I begin a time-lapse recording of the objects.
-The time-lapse recordings were done over 2-3 weeks.
-During this time, fired objects will expand and crumble into dust.

 “Liberator”, 2026 created in Boston.
 Fired lime rich ceramic materials to cone 9.
 Recorded for 2 weeks.